tiffsobczak/coding-quiz-challenge/README.md

 # Tiffany Sobczak

 ## Purpose
-To test you knowledge on HTML, CSS, and JS while being timed
+To test your knowledge on HTML, CSS, and JS while being timed

 ## Built With
 * HTML